Shitikyan/Quantum/README.md

 ### Frontend part

-- Open the folder with client code in your terminal `cd quantum`
+- Open the folder with the client code in your terminal `cd quantum`

 - Install dependencies